Blueberry Bush Yellow Leaves Explained: How Soil for Blueberry Plants Affects Blueberry Leaves Turning Yellow

 La Motte Soil Test Kit - Grow Organic La Motte Soil Test Kit Growing

-If your test comes out with a high pH you can add iron sulfate or elemental sulfur in the recommended amounts.
-Other helps to lower the pH is a pine needle mulch and the addition of peat moss.
-You can also fertilize your blueberries with an acidic fertilizer like Cottonseed Meal or Acid Mix.
-If your blueberries are going into containers, a mix of half potting soil and half Peat Moss works well.
+If your test comes out with a high pH you can add iron sulfate or elemental sulfur in the recommended amounts to lower it.
+A pine needle mulch and the addition of peat moss will also help make the soil more acidic.
+You can also fertilize with an acidic fertilizer like Cottonseed Meal or Acid Mix.
+If your blueberries are growing in containers, a mix of half potting soil and half peat moss works well.

 Conclusion